Consumer activism: Objectives and tactics

 The Internet plays a major role in modern consumer activism, allowing widespread consumer interest groups to support each other in their efforts to resist globalized consumption patterns.
 This is especially true as anti-brand and anti-corporation groups seek to create a coordinated opposition as multinational and interregional as the opposed business.
 Often these communities centrally accumulate and share resources and information.
 In these and other strategies, consumer activists seek to increase the exposure of their cause and to gain political support.
 The speed, convenience, and propensity for coalition-building make the internet an ideal place for consumers to run their activism.
 The Internet allows for more mobilization by supporters, both inside and outside the group, to protest and get their message heard.
 At the same time, the internet and various platforms are part of a digital economy that favours and promote consumerism], which is contrary to classic aims of consumer activism.

 Activist boycotts function under the model that a consumer's money serves as a vote of support for the business from which they bought something, a model which adds social responsibility for the consumer, as they must be knowledgeable about a company's and its competition's policies and stances in order to make the most informed decisions each time they make a purchase.
 The boycott tactic is not more often utilized by or slanted toward any specific political party in the United States as there are many boycott efforts that champion both conservative and liberal stances.

 Movements

+African American Consumer Activism in the 1930s

+African American grassroots consumer activism in the 1930s focused primarily on securing their rights as consumers rather than with issues of consumer protection.
+Historically, African Americans have been excluded from opportunities to work white-collar jobs, instead finding themselves both sustained and exploited in domestic service and farming roles.
+Kelly Miller, a Howard University sociologist, referred to African Americans as “the surplus man, the last to be hired and the first to be hired”.
+The Great Depression exacerbated these economic vulnerabilities, and by 1933 nearly two million African Americans were out of work nationwide.
+In response, African American consumers put economic pressure on local white owned businesses by choosing to shop at African American owned businesses, thus using familiar boycott tactics on a mass scale across major northern cities.
+The “Don’t Buy Where You Can’t Work” campaign turned the racial segregation of urban communities into an opportunity to economically support African American capitalists while simultaneously protesting the continued exploitation of African American labor by white employers.
+The campaign was considered successful in ushering an increase of African American employment rates, opportunities for advancement and promotion, and a strengthening of purchasing power.
+The movement also provided a basic template for direct-action Civil Rights activists to use in the 1960s, such as the Montgomery Bus Boycotts or lunch counter sit-ins.